Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 display/cockpit of the xr ultra

-The screen itself is easy to read during the daytime if you don’t forget the plastic cover like I did.
-During nighttime riding the backlight gives you clear visibility of the display.
+The screen itself is easy to read during the daytime if you don’t forget the plastic cover, as I did.
+During nighttime riding, the backlight gives you clear visibility of the display.

 The scooter has two different speed modes that are easy to switch between.
 The first mode limits the scooter’s top speed to 9 mph and is perfect for beginners and/or young riders.
 The second mode unlocks the scooter’s full potential of just under 15 mph.